EzryStIago/training/docs/faq.md

 **Where are snapshots for /home stored?**

 Normally, they are in `/home/.snapshots`.
-After the upgrade the `.snapshots` was not copied.
-New `/home/.snapshots` will be created as soon as the backups kick in - at latest on Oct 20, but more likely midweek ~ Oct 18.
-Meanwhile the current version of snapshots as 10/09/2018 is available with a manual assistance  from OARC team on request.

 # Usual FAQs

+## I can't reach Amarel from outside the campus

+You can only connect to Amarel through a VPN to access the Rutgers network  when off campus.
+Download the [Pulse Secure VPN here](https://software.rutgers.edu/product/3085)
+Follow the instructions on this webpage and fill in the server URL:   `ssl-vpn.rutgers.edu`

 ## Emailing for help